souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [GARFIELD classifies disease-relevant genomic features through integration of functional annotations with association signals - Lotchkova et al. Nat Gen 2019](https://www.nature.com/articles/s41588-018-0322-6) Peforms GWAS enrichment analysis of regulatory regions.
 Uses p-values of SNPs, LD matrix, regulatory annotations, and SNP distance from TSS.
 First performs LD-based pruning of SNPs (r2 > 0.1), then does LD tagging (R2 > 0.8) annotation overlap (basically assigning a variant an annotation if the variant itself or any variant in LD with it overlaps with the annotation), and then fits a logistic regression model between the TSS distance (Y and the variants (and LD variants).

+[Partitioning heritability by functional annotation using genome-wide association summary statistics - S-LDSC - Finucane et al. Nat Gen 2015](https://www.nature.com/articles/ng.3404) Proposes S-LDSC method, to identify the functional annotation (category) of SNPs enriched for disease heritability.
+The idea is that for polygenic traits, a heritability information (chi-sq statistic) of a SNP is also accumulated by its tagged (LD) SNPs.

 ## QTL - Polygenic Risk Scores (PRS)